xiix0/scam/README.md

-You are taking yourself far too seriously.
+You will stop at nothing to reach your objective, but only because your brakes are defective.